 Many expenses come with the pleasure of owning a horse.
 Not only is there the boarding we mentioned in the last question, but there are so several other costs.
 If you plan on entering low-level competitions or social events with your horse, there are transportation and entry fees.
 Both you and your horse will require saddles, grooming supplies, blankets, riding gear, etc. Horses also require regular farrier care and veterinary care, feed, bedding, and any other surprise expenses that could come up.

 It’s pretty hard to accurately assess what this could cost you because prices can change based on your area, your horse, and what activities you plan on enjoying with your horse.
 One guide suggested that the average annual amount spent on a single horse was $4000!

 Do You Have Time to Take Care of a Horse?

 All animals require a time investment.
 Horses need a little more than others.
 They require daily feeding, watering, and turning in and out.
 That means making time twice a day to head out to take care of your horse.
 If you have full-service boarding, the staff may care for those daily needs, but you’ll be paying more for that.
 You’ll also need to spend time exercising your horse.

 What Are Your Future Plans?

-A horse is a long term investment.
+A horse is a long-term investment.
 If you are at a crossroads in your life, now may not be the time to buy a horse!
 If you are planning a long-distance move in the future or going off to college, your equine adventure could be cut short.
-Your horse may have a hard time adjusting to a new owner, and they will miss you.
+Your horse may have difficulty adjusting to a new owner, and they will miss you.
 So, if you foresee any massive changes in your life, wait until your life is more stable before inviting a horse into it.
 Your future friend will be grateful for your patience!